-- 1. The Gifted Coordinator will complete the staffing procedures for students who are eligible.
+- 1. The Teacher of the Gifted will complete the staffing procedures for students who are eligible.
 (See IV.
 Staffing Procedures for instructions.) - 2.
-The Gifted Coordinator will complete the staffing procedures for students who are not eligible.
+The Teacher of the Gifted will complete the staffing procedures for students who are not eligible.
 (See IV.
 Staffing Procedures for instructions.)